arielgk/arielgk/README.md

 ### What am I doing now?

-I'm currently working on a video games company building apps for iOS and Android.
-It involves creating user experiences and working with several technologies: Machine learning, TensorFlow, React, Unity, C#, OpenCV and  laravel.
+I am currently employed by a video game company where I develop apps for iOS and Android.
+Initially, my role involved creating user experiences and working with various technologies such as machine learning, TensorFlow, React, Unity, C#, OpenCV, and Laravel.

+Currently, my focus has shifted to building complete games using Unity and C# from start to finish.

-Lately I used to work on a Telecommunication Company as a developer and  building apps for TV (OTT).
-Learning a lot about players and streaming technologies (Dash, Widevine, HLS)
+Prior to this, I worked at a Telecommunication Company as a developer, primarily involved in building apps for TV (OTT).
+During that time, I gained extensive knowledge of players and streaming technologies such as Dash, Widevine, and HLS.

 ## Relevant projects
+###### (Projects I've worked on and I can share due to being excluded from NDA agreements)

 #### Data Therapy